-Hennepin and Carver County drop-off centers usually take corrugated cardboard for recycling but are currently closed due to the COVID19 orders.
+Hennepin and Carver County drop-off centers usually take corrugated cardboard for recycling.
 A free drop-off is available 24/7 at Minnetonka Public Works, 11522 Minnetonka Blvd, Minnetonka.
 Look for the big blue dumpsters.
 Please make sure all cardboard is broken down to conserve space.

 See links for information on how to dispose of the following hard-to-recycle items:

 - Construction & Demolition Waste

 - Cooking Oil